daddy-cool/highlogger/README.md

 ## Setup
 Highlogger needs to be instanced at least once before you can use it.
-It will accept an object as parameter for configuration.
+It will accept an array as parameter for configuration.

 ```node
 let logger = new Highlogger(config);